Bio: Robert Cha (차웅산)

 Professionally, I worked in practices of Stan Allen, Eric Owen Moss, Craig Hodgetts and Ming Fung, and Hernan Diaz Alonso.
 Along with conceptual architecture, I worked on built projects from schematic design to construction administration.

-Robert Cha exhibited at the 11th Venice Architecture Biennale.
-His projects have been published in books and journals including Spots in Shots by Melanie van der Hoorn, NAi Boekverkopers, 2019; in Urban Transformation by Ilka Ruby & Andreas Ruby, Ruby Press, 2008; and on the cover of Princeton University School of Architecture's biannual newspaper Rumor 01.02, 2010.
+I exhibited at the 11th Venice Architecture Biennale curated by Aaron Betsky.
+My projects have been published in books and journals including Spots in Shots by Melanie van der Hoorn, NAi Boekverkopers, 2019; in Urban Transformation by Ilka Ruby & Andreas Ruby, Ruby Press, 2008; and on the cover of Rumor, 2010, the biannual newspaper of Princeton University's School of Architecture.

 As a U.S. Navy veteran, I deployed aboard the aircraft carrier USS Abraham Lincoln as an aircraft mechanic and final checker for F/A-18s and S-3s.
 For distinction in OIF, I was awarded the Navy and Marine Corps Achievement Medal.
 In the military, I encountered extraordinary orchestrations of static and dynamic forms in space —intense sublime effects decelerating time and saturating the atmosphere.